Shock Poll: People Believe What They Are Told

 The social scientists, if they were honest, would have a field day dissecting the language used in these kinds of poll questions, and the misleading way the results are reported.
 By naming only Trump personally, the question produces an obvious bias in favor of choosing Trump.
 By making the Republicans in Congress a mere tagalong with Trump, which is illegitimate in the American system of government, the question uses the name-recognition bias to drag the unnamed Republicans into responsibility when it is really Trump alone to whom respondents are assigning responsibility (as Trump himself has proudly and repeatedly done).
 And by asking who is responsible, and then reporting this responsibility as blame, the media knowingly misrepresents what the (already distorted) results really suggest to make the Republicans and Trump look bad.

-Social scientists are not honest, however, so they will never talk about such things, or at least not where there own political biases and preferences are being promoted by the distortions.
+Social scientists are not honest, however, so they will never talk about such things, or at least not where their own political biases and preferences are being promoted by the distortions.

 But happily we don’t need social scientists, in this or any other context.
 We have an honest newspaper man to explain the whole thing, namely Charles Foster Kane: